 Alternative C3a would not impact any State or Federally-threatened or endangered species or critical habitat because none have been identified in the project area.
 This alternative would require the removal of 0.33 acres of wetlands and 1,005 linear feet of intermittent streams.
 However, these areas showed no signs of being suitable habitat for any of the endangered or threatened species that could be present in the area.
 Impacts to other habitats include clearing approximately 464 acres of wasteground and seven acres of old-field.
-Due to height restrictions required by 14 CFR Part 77 for the proposed replacement runway, 15 acres of trees may need to be trimmed in the southern forested area west of Stelzer Road.
-In response to the USFWS request, if tree trimming is required the work would be done in accordance with the most recent guidelines to minimize impacts to potential Indiana bat habitat.
+Due to height restrictions required by 14 CFR Part 77 for the proposed replacement runway, 15 acres of trees may need to be trimmed or removed in the southern forested area west of Stelzer Road.
+As necessary, trees along Big Walnut Creek on or near the Airport Golf Course would be trimmed to comply with 14 CFR Part 77 requirements.
+No trees along Big Walnut Creek would be removed.
+In response to the USFWS request, if tree trimming/removal is required, the work would be done in accordance with the most recent guidelines to minimize impacts to potential Indiana bat habitat.